pseudonym42/burger-builder/README.md

 Launches the test runner in the interactive watch mode.<br>
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+In case you get <System limit for number of file watchers reached> run the following commands, which will temporarily increase the limit of inotify watchers:

+sudo sysctl fs.inotify.max_user_watches=524288
+sudo sysctl -p

 ## Implementation details

+The application has a relatevely standard structure: it is split into a number of reusable web components, most of which are stateless, and the application state is managed by shared store where components could exchange data.
+The shared store is namespaced inside.
+Some components store local state as well.

+The popular Redux library is used to store the application global state.

+Axios is used for communication with Firabase server and for post/pre request/response processing.

+Actions are dispatched to reducers via action creators concept: action creators are functions which are used to dispatch actions and are used for encapsulation, abstraction and consistency.

+Redux thunk library is used to provide async action creators functionality, without it otherwise the dispatched actions are processed synchronously

+Higher order components are used to wrap some of the components, for example ErrorHandler is used to provide error handling functionality, asyncComponent is used to load some modules asynchronously

 ### Components vs containers folders